 - Media Temple – Another popular option for the more technically inclined

-Step 3: Pick your content platform
+Step 3: Pick your content management platform

 For the vast majority of people starting their own website WordPress will do the trick.
 WordPress is an open-source, community-developed blogging and content management platform that enjoys robust popularity among website owners and bloggers.